csswizardry/csswizardry.github.com/code-reviews.md

 every year due to a poorly- or un-optimised website.
 Slow websites are one of online consumers’ biggest frustrations, and a fast way to miss out on sales.

-Wether you want to boost revenues, improve conversion rates, reduce churn, or improve retention and engagement, a well-optimised site is a key way to get there.
+Whether you want to boost revenues, improve conversion rates, reduce churn, or improve retention and engagement, a well-optimised site is a key way to get there.